Thomas Nash (relative of Shakespeare): Career of Nash

 Nash was called to the bar on 25 November 1623, but there is no evidence that he ever went on to practice law.
 The Oxford Dictionary of National Biography says that he may however have taken over a rôle that his father held in being an agent for Sir John Hubaud, a High Sheriff of Warwickshire; but Sir John Hubaud died in 1583, ten years before Thomas was born.

-When Nash's father died in 1622, he was bequeathed properties in Stratford: the Bear Inn (opposite the Swan) and a house in Bridge Street, and a piece of land called “the Butt Close by the Avon” where burghers used to shoot at archery butts.
+When Nash's father died in 1622, he was bequeathed properties in Stratford: the Bear Inn (opposite the Swan) and a house in Bridge Street, and a piece of land called "the Butt Close by the Avon" where burghers used to shoot at archery butts.
 Thomas was an executor to his father's will.
-It appears that Thomas held on to the Bear Inn: his father-in-law, Dr. John Hall, once treated someone that he called one of Thomas's servants “lying at the Bear”, presumably indicating that he was a publican or worker at that inn.
-Hall's first treatment for the poor heavily jaundiced servant elicited “seven Vomits”, and this and a series of further treatments “cured him perfectly”.
+It appears that Thomas held on to the Bear Inn: his father-in-law, Dr. John Hall, once treated someone that he called one of Thomas's servants "lying at the Bear", presumably indicating that he was a publican or worker at that inn.
+Hall's first treatment for the poor heavily jaundiced servant elicited "seven Vomits", and this and a series of further treatments "cured him perfectly".

-Nash was part of the 1633 triumvirate, along with John Hall and the vicar of Harbury Richard Watts, that was to oversee the wranglings associated with Thomas Quiney and his lease on a house called The Cage.
+Nash was part of the 1633 triumvirate, along with John Hall and the vicar of Harbury, Richard Watts, that was to oversee the wranglings associated with Thomas Quiney and his lease on a house called The Cage.
 Nash apparently lived in the house now known as Nash's House, before moving in with his mother-in-law next door at New Place after the death of Dr. Hall in 1635.
 Nash is known to have been a declared royalist, a supporter of Charles I and indeed a donor to the king's cause to the tune of £100, which may have led to Queen Henrietta Maria and the king's entourage staying with Thomas and his family at New Place in July 1643.

 According to Charlotte Carmichael Stopes, Nash's coat of arms was emblazoned "double quarterly of four, First, 1 and 4 argent on a chevron between three ravens' heads erased azure, a pellet between 4 cross-crosslets sable, for Nash; 2 and 3 sable a buck's head caboshed argent attired or, between his horns a cross patée, and across his mouth an arrow, Bulstrode.
 Second, 1 and 4, for Hall, 2 and 3 Shakespeare".

 Personal life

-Family

-Nash married Elizabeth Hall, Shakespeare's granddaughter, on 22 April 1626 at Holy Trinity church in Stratford-upon-Avon.
-Thomas de Quincey conjectured that this date was chosen to celebrate the birthday of Elizabeth's famous grandfather, who was baptised on 26 April, and whose birthday is traditionally celebrated on 23 April.
+Nash married Elizabeth Hall on 22 April 1626 at Holy Trinity church in Stratford-upon-Avon.
+Elizabeth was Shakespeare's granddaughter through his eldest child Susanna and her husband John Hall.
+Writer Thomas de Quincey (1785–1859) later conjectured that this date was chosen to celebrate the birthday of Elizabeth's famous grandfather, who was baptised on 26 April, and whose birthday is traditionally celebrated on 23 April.
 Being 32 years old at the time of the marriage, Nash was 14 years older than his 18-year-old bride.
-They had no children, and Elizabeth was the last direct descendant of Shakespeare.
+They had no children, and Elizabeth lived to become the last surviving direct descendant of Shakespeare.